 Gastroesophageal reflux disease, more commonly known by its abbreviation GERD, is an all too common condition.
-Caused by dysfunction of the Lower Esophageal Sphincter (LES), which controls flow into the top of the stomach from the esophagus, chronic acid reflux can lead to frequent discomfort and long term damage to the upper GI system.
-With several contributing factors like diet, weight, age, and lifestyle.
+Caused by dysfunction of the Lower Esophageal Sphincter (LES), which controls flow into the top of the stomach from the esophagus, chronic acid reflux can lead to frequent discomfort and long-term damage to the upper GI system.
+GERD can be difficult to manage with several contributing factors like diet, weight, age, and lifestyle.

 The LINX Device

 The LINX Reflux Management System device offers a new advancement in GERD treatment.
 The LINX device looks similar to a bracelet and is only about the diameter of a quarter.
-It is made from small, surgically safe titanium beads and a magnetic clasp.
+It is made from tiny, surgically safe titanium beads and a magnetic clasp.
 During surgery, the device is positioned around the LES.

 Partial or Full Fundoplication

-LINX vs Fundoplication Surgery & Down Time
+LINX vs. Fundoplication Surgery & DownTime

-LINX vs Fundoplication Potential Complications
+LINX vs. Fundoplication Potential Complications

-Interestingly if the LINX device needs to be removed, it does not necessarily mean that relief is lost.
+Interestingly if the LINX device needs to be removed, it does not necessarily mean relief is lost.
 Scar tissue around the LES, caused by the implantation of the device, continues to provide pressure that blocks acid reflux.

 How to Decide Between Fundoplication and LINX Reflux Management System?